yasuper8/angular-books-crud-lab/README.md

 - practice routing in Angular using `ngRoute`.

 Deliberate practice is a really effective way to build skills.
 You've learned about a lot of key pieces of an Angular app, and now it's time to put those pieces together.
 You'll be expected to be able to build an Angular app from scratch.
-Also, you've been working with a MEAN stack app in tunely (where you control the server).
-This book app will stretch the pure Angular learning, as you'll interact with an external API.

 ### Overview